Honest comparisons

 • Built for agents, not power usersBcontext optimises for Claude Code reading your decisions in a hundred-millisecond round trip.
 Tana optimises for a human power user designing their own ontology over months.

-Rule of thumb · Pick Tana if you're a power user who loves designing your own ontology.
-Pick Bcontext if you want sensible defaults that work with Claude Code in 60 seconds.
+Rule of thumb · Pick Tana if you're a power user who loves designing your own ontology and uses voice / mobile capture daily.
+Pick Bcontext if you want fixed defaults that work with Claude Code in 60 seconds via a real MCP.

 Migration · from Tana